KranKRival/BomberManNX/README.md

-# BomberManNX - bomberman classic clone for the nintendo switch
+# BomberManNX

-Clone of Bomberman game in C++ using SDL2
+Clone of Bomberman game in C++ using SDL2 for the nintendo switch

 ## Authors:
 	* Aleksandar Miletic / developer